DigiBP/DigiBP_Emmentaler/docs/process.md

 5. If the proposal category is future events and the budget is higher than CHF 3000, then the presentation or pitch is required.
 6. If the proposal category is future events and the budget is less or equals CHF 3000, then the presentation or pitch is not required.
 7. If the proposal category is new members, the presentation or pitch is required no matter what budget was requested.
-8. If the proposal category is general improvements or change of business guidelines, the presentation or pitch is required no matter what budget was requested.
+8. If the proposal category is general improvements or changes of business guidelines, the presentation or pitch is required no matter what budget was requested.

 |Proposal Category | Amount Budgeted | Decision Outcome|
 |---|---|---|